CodeforAustralia/fellowship_brain/README.md

   - [coming soon] [meet the current mentors](./mentors.md)
   - [in progress] [previous cohorts](./archives/README.md) contains project briefs, meeting minutes from previous fellowship groups

-# How to contribute

-- Open an issue requesting clarification of an existing topic, or information on a new topic
-- Open a pull request with proposed changes and seek a peer review from other fellows and mentors